denoland/manual/tools/repl.md

 ## Special functions

-The REPL provides a couple of special functions, that are always available:
+The REPL provides several functions in the global scope:

 | Function | Description                       |
 | -------- | --------------------------------- |